JoannaTabbi/JoannaTabbi_7_12062022/README.md

 npm run serve
 ```
 The server will run on port 8080 (default).
-Create .env.local file in the root directory, then copy/paste the content of the .env file.
-Set your own values to the environment variables that it contains.
+Create .env.local file in the front directory, then copy/paste the content of the .env file.
+Set your own values.

 ### Compiles and minifies for production